• Skip to main content

 The perfect classic banoffee pie recipe - full pie showing the biscuit crust

-Banoffee pie one of my favourite desserts to make because it's such an easy recipe, you just have to heat a couple of ingredients on the stove and you'll soon have a beautiful pie!
+Banoffee pie is one of my favourite desserts to make because it's such an easy recipe, you just have to heat a couple of ingredients on the stove, and you'll soon have the best banoffee pie you've ever tasted!

 It's always a hit with the whole family.